 Beginning level of Spanish will enable the student to acquire functional competency in listening, speaking, reading, and writing appropriate to this level.
 Students will receive a systematic and regular introduction to Spanish life and culture.
 Lab instruction is required.
-Credit, three hours.

 SPAN-101H.
 HONORS ELEMENTARY SPANISH LANGUAGE AND CULTURE I